-I was pretty tired upon arrival in Santa Cruz and the slightly confusing method of trying to retrieve my luggage in the airport was not a highlight of the trip!
-Santa Cruz is a city that is expanding very quickly, with contemporary buildings being constructed in between the traditional buildings.
-We stayed in the fantastic Camino Real Hotel before heading to the Guembe Biocentre - a wildlife sanctuary which houses the world's largest butterfly sanctuary and a huge bird collection.
-I also saw my first real life sloth here!
+I was pretty tired upon arrival in Santa Cruz, and the slightly confusing method of trying to retrieve my luggage in the airport was not a highlight of the trip!
+Santa Cruz is a city that is expanding very quickly, with contemporary buildings being constructed in between the traditional structures.
+We stayed in the fantastic Camino Real Hotel before heading to the Guembe Biocentre - a wildlife sanctuary which houses the world's largest butterfly sanctuary and a large bird collection.
+I also saw my first real-life sloth here!

-The sun is really strong as you're at such a high altitude so remember to take some factor 50 sun cream.
-The sunset is another incredible experience but take some warm clothes as the temperature drops by 20 degrees within two hours of sunset.
-We stayed in one of the salt hotels (entirely built from salt!), which are certainly worth the extra expense.
-They are based right on the edge of the flats for easy access and are at a very high standard - I would love to go back for another stay.
+The sun is powerful as you're at such a high altitude so remember to take some factor 50 sun cream.
+The sunset is another incredible experience but bring some warm clothes as the temperature drops by 20 degrees within two hours of sunset.
+We stayed in one of the salt hotels (entirely built from salt!), which are worth the extra expense.
+They are based right on the edge of the flats for easy access and are of a very high standard - I would love to go back for another stay.

-Sun Island is the largest island on lake Titicaca and is seen as birthplace of the first Incas.
-There are three major communities and about 800 families living on the island, with no motor vehicles or paved road.
+Sun Island is the largest island on Lake Titicaca and is seen as the birthplace of the first Incas.
+There are three significant communities and about 800 families living on the island, with no motor vehicles or paved road.
 We trekked along the hillside to get to the town and stayed overnight in a little Spanish hacienda overlooking the Alps, which was a very relaxing experience.
 Moon Island is a much smaller island east of Isla de Sol and according to legend, is the place where the moon was released into the sky.
 There is only one small community next to some Incan ruins which have recently been restored after being destroyed to build a political prison on the opposite side of the island.
-A very interesting tale and definitely worth a look.
+A fascinating tale and worth a look.

-Haha!
-Llama trekking sounds a little more interesting than it is, however the trek was still an interesting experience.
-When we arrived on Sun Island, it was about a 45 minute walk up to our accommodation for the evening.
-We were accompanied by Gerald and his mother (both Llamas!) who we took turns to lead and in turn they helped carry our bags!
+Llama trekking sounds interesting, and it was.
+When we arrived on Sun Island, it was about a 45-minute walk up to our accommodation for the evening.
+Accompanied by Gerald and his mother (both llamas!) we were led up to our accommodation, while they helped carry our bags!

-I don’t think I have ever visited a country with such diverse, stunning landscapes and friendly respectful people.
-I would go as far to say that it shouldn’t just be a stop on a round the world journey but is worth an extended trip just on its own.
+I don’t think I've ever visited a country with such diverse, stunning landscapes and such welcoming, respectful people.
+I would go as far to say that Bolivia shouldn’t just be a stop on your round the world journey; it deserves an extended trip on its own.